 The Plan for a Healthy Los Angeles was originally adopted in 2015, prior to Senate Bill (SB) 1000 in 2016 introducing the State requirement for cities and counties with disadvantaged communities to address environmental justice in their general plans.
 However, the Plan is well-aligned with the intent of SB 1000 and satisfies the State requirements to address environmental justice in the General Plan.
-The Plan includes the policies and maps required for compliance with Environmental Justice legislation, including: identifying disadvantaged communities (alternatively referred to as vulnerable communities), air and water quality, public facilities, food access, safe and sanitary homes, physical activity, health risks, civic engagement, and prioritizing disadvantaged communities.
-The Plan also includes a Health Atlas, composed of 115 maps that display social and demographic factors, food and transportation access, and a hardship index among other data sets.
+The Plan includes the policies and maps required for compliance with Environmental Justice legislation. including: identifying and prioritizing disadvantaged communities (alternatively referred to as vulnerable communities), and addressing air and water quality, public facilities, food access, safe and sanitary homes, physical activity, unique or compounded health risks including climate vulnerability, and integrating civic engagement.
+The Plan includes a Health Atlas, composed of 115 maps that display social, demographic and health factors, a hardship index, food and transportation access, and pollution burden among other data sets.
 The Health Atlas also includes specific information about communities considered vulnerable or disadvantaged.
 A detailed summary of how the City's existing General Plan addresses environmental justice consistent with State law requirements and tailored to meet the needs of the local community and local context is included in Appendix 3.